johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 Since we'll have multiple controllers in our application making AJAX requests, we'll be reusing a bit of functionality.
 It's best to follow the DRY (don't repeat yourself) principle as much as possible when coding.
 In this case, let's take these common functions make them available across each of our controllers without having to type them out more than once.

 Let's start by creating a new file in `/app/common` named `ajax-functions.js`.
-Begin by creating a new variable with our app URL and anobject named `ajaxFunctions`:
+Begin by creating a new variable with our app URL and an object named `ajaxFunctions`:

 _ajax-functions.js_: